 Our strategy for the development and commercialization of our proprietary product candidates may include the formation of collaborative arrangements with third parties.
-We are party to a collaboration research agreement with Nektar Therapeutics, Inc., or Nektar, relating to Nektar's NKTR-214 compound and BXCL 701.
+We are a party to two collaboration agreements (Research and Clinical) with Nektar Therapeutics, Inc., or Nektar, relating to Nektar's NKTR-214 compound and BXCL 701.
 Existing and future collaborators have significant discretion in determining the efforts and resources they apply and may not perform their obligations as expected.
 Potential third party collaborators include biopharmaceutical, pharmaceutical and biotechnology companies, academic institutions and other entities.
 Third-party collaborators may assist us in:

-- · funding research, preclinical development, clinical trials and manufacturing; - · seeking and obtaining regulatory approvals; and - successfully commercializing any future product candidates.
+- · funding research, preclinical development, clinical trials and manufacturing; - · seeking and obtaining regulatory approvals; and - · successfully commercializing any future product candidates.